AnatolyRugalev/kube-commander/README.md

 1. Untar archive on your machine
 2. Put kube-commander executable in your `$PATH`.
 E.g. `/usr/local/bin`

-*NOTE: if you use Windows it is highly recommended to use [Git Bash](https://gitforwindows.org/) terminal to launch kube-commander or to use Linux subsystem*
+*NOTE: if you use Windows make sure you have installed [Git Bash](https://gitforwindows.org/) to support editing, viewing logs and etc.*

 ### Sources